Ultimate Coral Springs Real Estate Investing Guide for 2026

 Property Taxes

-Escrows for real estate taxes are normally paid to the mortgage lender simultaneously with the mortgage loan payment.
-The lender passes on the payments to the Government to make certain the taxes are paid promptly.
-If the borrower stops paying, unless the note holder remits the taxes, they won’t be paid on time.
-When property taxes are past due, the government’s lien leapfrogs any other liens to the head of the line and is satisfied first.
+Usually, mortgage lenders receive the property taxes from the homeowner every month.
+When the taxes are due, there needs to be adequate funds in escrow to handle them.
+If the homebuyer stops paying, unless the note holder takes care of the property taxes, they won't be paid on time.
+If property taxes are past due, the government's lien leapfrogs all other liens to the front of the line and is taken care of first.

-If a market has a record of increasing property tax rates, the combined home payments in that city are consistently growing.
-This makes it tough for financially challenged borrowers to meet their obligations, and the mortgage loan might become past due.
+If a community has a record of increasing property tax rates, the combined home payments in that area are constantly growing.
+Delinquent clients might not have the ability to maintain growing payments and might interrupt paying altogether.

 Real Estate Market Strength